 Officially, there are no S-scale standards developed for Free-mo at this time.
 Contact the clubs mentioned in the next section to find out what they are using.

-There are currently three known S-scale clubs that have a Free-mo style of layouts.
+There are currently three known S-scale clubs that have a Free-mo style of layout.
 These are the "S Scale Workshop", the "Sn2 Crew", and the "Bay Area S Scalers".

 This Canadian group used to have an older sectional layout that they took to local shows.
 As the members started aging, the heavy modules started having a toll on the members' muscles and bones.
 So, the club decided to abandon the old layout and start over again.
 In their research for what kind of layout they might want to build, they stumbled upon Free-mo, and decided to pursue that in S-scale.
 Since there was no S-scale standard for Free-mo-style layouts, they experimented and came up with their interpretation of the (HO-scale) standard to set their own guidelines.